parflow/parflow/README-SAMRAI.md

 Manually building this grid is obviously less than ideal so some automated support is provided to help build a computation grid that follows the terrain.
-Emphasis on "some"; we realize this is a somewhat anoying procedure to have to do and hopefully we can automate this in the future.
+Emphasis on "some"; we realize this is a somewhat annoying procedure to have to do and hopefully we can automate this in the future.

 The automated approach first requires running Paflow using the